italia/eudi-wallet-it-docs/docs/en/onboarding-registration-model.rst

 Registration Data Model
 ^^^^^^^^^^^^^^^^^^^^^^^

-This section defines the complete set of the data the entities provide to the Onboarding System, with its semantics and, where applicable, its normative reference.
+This section defines the complete set of the data the entities provide to the Onboarding System, together with the data that defines a Credential type, with its semantics and, where applicable, its normative reference.
 The data is identified by a format-agnostic **Data Identifier**.

 The following tables provide:

 - *Base registration data* provided by every entity, whatever its role.
 - *Extended registration data* provided by an entity depending on its role, where each :ref:`onboarding-system:Registration Profiles` instance specifies which extended data the role provides and how the entity populates it.
+- *Credential type definition data* that describes a Credential type.

-Depending on the role, the data is then encoded in a different data model, the ``WalletRelyingParty`` schema of the Register for a Wallet-Relying Party (:ref:`infrastructure-trust:Register of WRPs`), the entry of the AS Registry for an Authentic Source (:ref:`registry:Authentic Source Registry`), the Digital Credentials Catalog for the Credential types (:ref:`registry:Digital Credentials Catalog`), and the notification dataset for a Wallet Provider.
+Depending on the role, the registration data is then encoded in a different data model, the ``WalletRelyingParty`` schema of the Register for a Wallet-Relying Party (:ref:`infrastructure-trust:Register of WRPs`), the entry of the AS Registry for an Authentic Source (:ref:`registry:Authentic Source Registry`), and the notification dataset for a notifiable Entity.
+The Credential type definition data is encoded in the versioned entry of the Digital Credentials Catalog (:ref:`registry:Digital Credentials Catalog`).
 The mapping to the destination data models is given in :ref:`onboarding-system:Mapping to the Registry Data Models`.

 .. list-table:: Base Registration Data